Zakkina-AmongUs/rainbot/README.md

 Event Horizon: https://discord.com/invite/mhuwAMhpC8

 ## The whole reason this repo exists is so people don't ask for a help command.
 Just look at the code -.-
+## V1 has been the biggest update so far, only one command but almost doubled the length of the bot.js file